codesections-personal/codesections/minimizing_raku_dependencies.md

 ####  sub-packages

 Currently `_` includes the following sub-packages.
-You can find more information about each one in it's `README` file
+You can find more information about each one in its `README` file

   * `Pattern::Match` - provides a `choose` sub that enables pattern matching using Raku's [signature destructuring](https://docs.raku.org/type/Signature#Destructuring_arguments) as a control-flow construct similar to [`given`/`when`](https://docs.raku.org/language/control#given).  `choose` can detect a pattern that is unreachable because it is fully   shadowed by a prior pattern; when it detects an unrechable pattern, it raises an exception.
 It also raises an exception at runtime if input fails to match any pattern and no default option was provided.
 (Fun fact: [musing](https://www.codesections.com/blog/pattern-matching-2/) about a function like `choose` but not wanting to create a micro package is what first started me on the trail towards `_`).